 Part 3 - Line 4a

-NUTRITION GAP PROGRAMTHROUGH A PARTNERSHIP WITH SECOND HARVEST FOOD BANK, BOXES OF SHELF-STABLE FOOD WERE DELIVERED TO PROGRAM PARTICIPANTS, AND IN THE ALTERNATING WEEK, EIGHT PRE-MADE, FROZEN MEALS PREPARED BY RUBY'S DINER IN SAN CLEMENTE WERE DELIVERED TO THE CLIENTS.
-IN JANUARY 2021, THE PROGRAM TRANSITIONED TO RESTAURANT MEALS ONLY.
-RUBY'S BEGAN PREPARING EIGHT PRE-MADE, FROZEN MEALS FOR EACH PROGRAM PARTICIPANT EACH WEEK AND WERE DELIVERED TO CLIENTS BY VOLUNTEERS AND DOORDASH DRIVERS.
-THE FIRST WEEK OF THE PROGRAM, 74 CLIENTS WERE SERVED.
-WHEN THE PROGRAM ENDED ON FEBRUARY 19, 2021 WHEN THE FUNDING ENDED, 532 CLIENTS WERE RECEIVING WEEKLY MEALS.
-THE AVERAGE AGE OF PROGRAM PARTICIPANTS WAS 73 YEARS OLD.
-93% WERE OVER THE AGE OF 55, 46% HAD A DISABILITY, AND 20% WERE EITHER ACTIVE MILITARY OR A VETERAN.
+NUTRITION GAP PROGRAMTHROUGH A PARTNERSHIP WITH SECOND HARVEST FOOD BANK, PROGRAM PARTICIPANTS RECEIVED BOXES OF SHELF-STABLE FOOD AND, ON ALTERNATING WEEKS, EIGHT PRE-MADE, FROZEN MEALS PREPARED BY RUBY'S DINER (SAN CLEMENTE).
+IN AUGUST 2021, THE PROGRAM TRANSITIONED TO RESTAURANT MEALS ONLY FROM BELLA COLINA (SAN CLEMENTE), VILLA ROMA (LAGUNA HILLS), BAMBOO BISTRO (LAGUNA HILLS), AND RUBY'S (SAN CLEMENTE).
+PROGRAM PARTICIPANTS RECEIVED FOURTEEN PRE-MADE, FROZEN MEALS DELIVERED BY VOLUNTEERS AND DOORDASH DRIVERS.
+THE FIRST WEEK OF THE PROGRAM, 42 CLIENTS WERE SERVED.
+AS THE PROGRAM WOUND DOWN, (MAY 30, 2022) WHEN THE FUNDING ENDED, 335 CLIENTS WERE RECEIVING WEEKLY MEALS; 67% OF PROGRAM PARTICIPANTS WERE OVER THE AGE OF 55, 10% HAD A DISABILITY, AND 1% WERE EITHER ACTIVE MILITARY OR A VETERAN.

 Name (title) | Role | Hours | Compensation |